 How to screen record on iOS 11

-Apple’s new iOS 11 software introduces a number of awesome updates, including the built-in ability to record your screen on iPhone.
+Apple’s iOS 11 onwards offers a number of awesome updates, including the built-in ability to record your screen on iPhone.

 Recording your screen is a seriously useful feature.
 You can share your epic gaming footage, or even send a quick how-to video to a family member who’s struggling with a tricky iPhone 8 or iPhone X setting.